For more information

 The Shahan Ranch

 Located about 6 miles upstream from the town of Chromo, Colorado on the Navajo River, the Shahan Ranch offers 2 miles of great private water.
 This section of the river flows through the river valley in a beautiful meadow of lush grasses and wildflowers.
 As you look to the North from the ranch you will see the Navajo Peaks and as you look up the river valley, you’ll see Banded Peaks off in the distance.
 This stretch of river has some great pools along with lots of deep runs and riffles.
 It is home to a plethora of rainbows and browns, many in the 16 to 18 inch size range.
 Nymphing works very well throughout the season and, in the summer and early fall, the dry fly fishing can be awesome - caddis, large drakes and hopper patterns often bring aggressive strikes on the surface.
 This section of the Navajo River is very easy to access from the road with easy wading.
 Like the MK ranch, the Shahan is a fairly long drive from the Santa Fe area.
-It is worth considering spending a night or two in the Chama area, with the Quinlan Ranch being a great option.
+It is worth considering spending a night or two in the Chama area, with either the Juniper Cabin or the Quinlan Ranch being a great option.

 The Bar X Bar Ranch